-Any solely owned assets you own will form part of your estate.
-If you own assets jointly with another person, such as property or a bank account, you may not be able to gift it in your Will as it may pass automatically by survivorship to the surviving owner.
-If you wish to gift your share in your main residence, for example, to anyone other than the joint owner, it will be necessary to determine how it is owned.
-If it is owned as tenants in common, your share can be put in your Will to be passed on on death.
-If it is owned as joint tenants, it will pass to the remaining joint owner(s) on survivership.
-If you are making a gift of property and are unsure or you are putting a Trust in your Will, we will check the ownership of your main residence on your behalf.
+Only assets owned in your sole name, or your share of jointly owned assets, will form part of your estate.
+However, with jointly owned assets (such as property or a bank account), you may not be able to gift it in your Will, as it may be subject to survivorship provisions, which ensure that it automatically passes to the surviving owner following the first death.
+Therefore, if you wish to gift your main residence, it is necessary to determine how it is owned.
+If it is owned in equal shares with no survivorship provision, your share of the property can be included in your Will and made over to your intended beneficiaries.
+However, if it is owned with a survivorship provision, your share will automatically be made over to the surviving owner outwith the provisions of your Will.
+If you intend to gift property in your Will, it is essential that your title deeds are reviewed.
+We can do this on your behalf.